-80 conditioning systems, appliances, building envelopes, and industrial and commercial processes; (ii) (iii) 81 measures, such as but not limited to the installation of advanced meters, implemented or installed by 82 utilities, that reduce fuel use or losses of electricity and otherwise improve internal operating efficiency 83 in generation, transmission, and distribution systems; and (iii) (iv) customer engagement programs that 84 result in measurable and verifiable energy savings that lead to efficient use patterns and practices.
-85 Energy efficiency programs include demand response, combined heat and power and waste heat 86 recovery, curtailment, or other programs that are designed to reduce electricity site energy consumption 87 so long as they reduce the total amount of electricity site energy that is required for the same process or 88 activity.
-Utilities shall be authorized to install and operate such advanced metering technology and 89 equipment on a customer's premises; however, nothing in this chapter establishes a requirement that an 90 energy efficiency program be implemented on a customer's premises and be connected to a customer's 91 wiring on the customer's side of the inter-connection without the customer's expressed consent.
-Utilities 92 may apply verified total site energy reductions that are attributable to Commission-approved 93 electrification measures to the energy savings requirements set forth in subsection B of § 56-596.2, 94 subject to a conversion of British thermal unit-based energy savings to an equivalent kilowatt-hour-95 based energy savings, which conversion shall be subject to Commission approval.
-96 "Electrification" means measures that (a) electrify space heating, water heating, cooling, drying, 97 cooking, industrial processes, and other building and industrial end uses that would otherwise be served 98 by onsite, nonelectric fuels, provided that the electrification measures reduce site energy consumption, (b) 99 to the maximum extent practical, seek to combine with federally authorized customer rebates for heat 100 pump technology, and (c) for those measures that provide measurable and verifiable energy savings to 101 low-income customers or elderly customers, to the maximum extent practical, seek to combine with either 102 contemporaneously installed measures or previously installed measures that are or were provided under 103 federally funded weatherization programs or state-provided, locality-provided, or utility-provided energy 104 efficiency.
-105 "Generate," "generating," or "generation of" electric energy means the production of electric
+80 industrial processes, and other building and industrial end uses that would otherwise be served by onsite.
+81 nonelectric fuels, provided that the electrification measures reduce site energy consumption and that, to 82 the maximum extent practical, seek to combine with federally authorized customer rebates for heat pump 83 technology; (ii) programs that result in improvements in lighting design, heating, ventilation, and air 84 conditioning systems, appliances, building envelopes, and industrial and commercial processes; (ii) (iii) 85 measures, such as but not limited to the installation of advanced meters, implemented or installed by 86 utilities, that reduce fuel use or losses of electricity and otherwise improve internal operating efficiency 87 in generation, transmission, and distribution systems; and -(iii) (iv) customer engagement programs that 88 result in measurable and verifiable energy savings that lead to efficient use patterns and practices.
+Energy 89 efficiency programs include demand response, combined heat and power and waste heat recovery, 90 curtailment, or other programs that are designed to reduce-electricity site energy consumption so long as 91 they reduce the total amount of electricity site energy that is required for the same process or activity.
+92 Utilities shall be authorized to install and operate such advanced metering technology and equipment on 93 a customer's premises; however, nothing in this chapter establishes a requirement that an energy efficiency 94 program be implemented on a customer's premises and be connected to a customer's wiring on the 95 customer's side of the inter-connection without the customer's expressed consent.
+Electricity consumption 96 increases that result from Commission-approved electrification measures shall not be considered as a 97 reduction in energy savings under the energy savings requirements set forth in subsection B of § 56-596.2.
+98 Utilities may apply verified total site energy reductions that are attributable to Commission-approved 99 electrification measures to the energy savings requirements set forth in subsection B of § 56-596.2, subject 100 to a conversion of British thermal unit-based energy savings to an equivalent kilowatt-hour-based energy 101 savings, which conversion shall be subject to Commission approval.

+102 "Generate," "generating," or "generation of" electric energy means the production of electric103 energy.